 An even newer development in the world of automation however, is the introduction of automated gardens.
 Not only are automated irrigation systems now commonplace—they will detect precipitation and prevent sprinklers from going off in the rain—but now you can also completely automate your lawn watering.
 A smart device like this one will detect weather patterns, humidity, soil types, and so on, and make sure that not a single drop of water is wasted on your lawn.

 Speaking of water, this is one of the most important topics when it comes to smart living these days—with droughts regularly threatening many parts of the country.
 A lot of saving water comes down to making conscious choices—don’t leave the tap running when you brush your teeth or wash dishes, don’t flush the toilet when it isn’t necessary, avoid long showers and baths.
 However, there are also ways in which you can turn your home into one that saves water.
 One of the best ways is to install low flow shower heads and faucets throughout, as well as timers by each shower so that you become more conscious of how much water you are using.

 - Energy Saving Appliances

 Some of our most harmful effects on the environment come from the types of appliances that we use.
 Smart appliances may seem like unnecessary extra expenses when we are looking in the store, but they can actually save us a ton of money and a ton of energy.
-Furthermore, so many companies now make the effort to provide eco-friendly appliances, it is often now a lot more difficult and nonsensical to opt for one that isn’t.
+Furthermore, so many companies now make the effort to provide eco-friendly appliances, furniture, and AV systems that it is often now more difficult and nonsensical to opt for one that isn’t.
 Though you might be happy with your current, non eco-friendly appliances, the “if it ain’t broke don’t fix it” attitude does not apply here—replacing your appliances could save you hundreds of dollars a year.
 You can view a list of smart appliances on the Department of Energy’s Energy Star approved list, and can even get rebates on many of the products found on there.